 At Myerscough there is exceptional full-board and self-catering accommodation for more than 650 students, in 28 different Halls of Residence.
 There is a good mix of single and twin rooms with shared common room, kitchen and bathroom facilities, plus a range of self-catering en-suite accommodation.

-Priority for accommodation is normally given to students living outside a 15-mile radius from the College.
-If you live in the North West the College provides a direct daily bus service from many towns in Lancashire.
-Car parking is available in the student accommodation village for those residents on campus.
+When demand is very high priority for accommodation is normally given to students living outside of a 15 mile radius from College.
+(If you live in the North West don’t forget that the College provides a direct daily bus service from many towns in Lancashire.)
+Car parking is available in the student accommodation village for those resident on campus.

 Myerscough prides itself on being a safe and friendly campus.
 Resident wardens are always on hand to assist with the wellbeing and safety of students, while CCTV cameras and a night-time security team provide additional reassurance.
 All our accommodation is non-smoking.
 The majority of accommodation also has access to either wireless or cabled networked internet access.
 The cost of this is included in your residential contract*.

-Residential fees for Higher Education (University) students range from £3,885 for a single en-suite room on a self catering basis to £5,809 for a single en-suite room with full-board catering – both on 36 week contracts*.
-Residential fees for Further Education (College) students start from £3,922 for a twin room with shared bathroom and a five-day meal allowance.
-Typically Myerscough basketball academy students opt for the £3,922 twin room option.
+Residential fees for Higher Education (University) students range from £4032 for a single en-suite room on a self catering basis to £5809 for a single en-suite room with full-board catering – both on 36 week contracts.
+Residential fees for Further Education (College) students start from £4255 for a twin room with shared bathroom and a five-day meal allowance.
 For further information, visit Living at Myerscough.

 Maintenance Grant/ Bursary